ianmcvann/ClarityGovWeb/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "ClarityGov is a free API intending to provide legislative data in a standardized format for all levels of government."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "ClarityGov is a free API intending to provide legislative data in a standardized format for all levels of government."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false